HL7/davinci-ecdx/input/pagecontent/background.md

 {% include img.html img="davinci-use-cases.svg" caption="Figure 2" %}
 ### Workflow Overview

 FHIR offers numerous architectural approaches for sharing data between systems.
 Each has pros and cons, and the most appropriate one depends on the circumstances under which systems exchange data.
-(Review the [Approaches to Exchanging FHIR Data] in the Da Vinci HRex Implementation Guide for more guidance and background.)
+(Review the [Architectural Approach](#architectural-approach) section below for more detail.)
 This guide focuses on **three** FHIR transaction approaches for requesting information:

 1. **[Direct Query]:** A Payer or external Provider system directly queries the Provider system for specific data using the standard FHIR RESTful search.
 2. **[Task Based Approach]:** A Payer or external Provider system requests the information desired using the FHIR *Task* resource.
 The Provider system supplies the data.
 Human involvement may be needed to find/aggregate/filter/approve it.